j0lt-github/bind-shell-python/README.md

 ## Server Mode

-Server mode of script should be started at victim machine by executing bellow commands in terminal of victim machine:
+Server mode of script should be started at victim machine by executing bellow commands in terminal of victim machine:<br />
-  `python shaker.py server [port to bind]`
+  `python shaker.py server [port to bind]` <br />
 This will open specified port and listen for incoming shell commands from a user running this script in Client mode.

 ## Client Mode